The day Leeds United last won at Millwall: Harry Kane, controversial refereeing and a Whites penalty save

 Athletic Bilbao were well on their way to the final of Europe's second tier competition under the stewardship of the Argentine as he sprinkled his magic over the La Liga side.

-Leeds and Bielsa were a world apart but now the unlikely pairing are preparing themselves to face the Lions on Saturday afternoon with the 63-year-old hoping to replicate some of his finest work.
+Leeds and Bielsa were a world apart but now the unlikely pairing are preparing together to face the Lions on Saturday afternoon with the 63-year-old hoping to replicate some of his finest work.

 United's record at The Den in recent seasons leaves a lot to be desired but on March 24 six years ago Leeds left the capital with three points and a rare victory etched into the history books.